rbumg/st-projectr/README.md

 # Projectr - Sample Project Reimbursement Application

-This application is intended to satisfy the requirements for SimpleThread's sample application.
+This application is intended to satisfy the requirements for SimpleThread's sample application to calculate reimbursements for projects.

 ## Getting Started

-TODO
+Run `make init` to setup the database and create a local .env file.